OUCRU-Modelling/ipnt-dengue-sampling/README.md

 3. Modify the `sampler.R` script to match your stratified sampling criteria and run the script
 4. (Optional) Modify and run `neg_pooler.R` if you want to pool your negative samples together into batches

+## Sampling criteria used

+### Dengue-positive samples

+* Samples with a missing year were excluded.
+* Samples were selected separately for each year.
+* If a year contained **50 or fewer samples**, all samples were included.
+* If a year contained more than 50 samples, proportional random sampling was performed within groups defined by:

+  * Month
+  * Province
+  * Serotype
+* The sampling proportions were:

+  * 2019: 49%
+  * 2020: 90%
+  * 2021: 100%
+  * 2022: 40%

+### Dengue-negative samples

+* Samples were selected separately for each year.
+* If a year contained **200 or fewer samples**, all samples were included.
+* If a year contained more than 200 samples, proportional random sampling was performed within groups defined by:

+  * Day
+  * Month
+  * Province
+* The sampling proportions were:

+  * 2018: 0%
+  * 2019: 70%
+  * 2020: 100%
+  * 2021: 100%
+  * 2022: 50%

+A fixed random seed (`764`) was used so that the sampling results could be reproduced.

 ## Environment
 The R environment is managed by [`rv`](https://github.com/A2-ai/rv)